eld11ar/eld11ar/README.md

 **`FullStack Developer (React/Node.js)`**

-👋 Hello !
+👋 Hello!

-I'm Frontend Developer 💻 with combined 1.7 years of internship experience in frontend development.
-With a passion for web development and an eye for design, I specialize in crafting immersive user experiences that captivate and engage.
+I'm a Frontend Developer 💻 with over 2 years of experience in frontend development.
+Passionate about web development and with a keen eye for design, I specialize in creating engaging and immersive user interfaces that captivate and involve users.

-By leveraging the latest frontend technologies like React, Redux, TS, trpc, Next.js, Vite, I transform ideas into visually stunning and intuitive interfaces.
-Let's collaborate to bring your digital vision to life and create exceptional digital experiences that elevate your brand 📈.
+By leveraging modern frontend technologies like React, Next.js, Vue, TypeScript, PWA, and Telegram Mini App, I turn ideas into visually stunning and intuitive interfaces.
+Let’s collaborate to bring your digital vision to life and create exceptional digital experiences that will elevate your brand 📈.

 I love connecting with new people, you can reach me at 📨 eldiiar.saparbekov.dev@gmail.com